 Artisans d’AngkorIn Cambodia, the Artisans d’Angkor social enterprise managed by VINCI Airports in partnership with the Cambodian government was set up to perpetuate and foster the development of Khmer crafts.
 It offers prospects for employment to the underprivileged populations of the Siem Reap region, by creating jobs for 1,200 people including 800 crafts people who receive contractual income and comprehensive social coverage.
 Spread across 48 rural workshops, the crafts people work in, stone and wood carving, lacquer, marble and precious metals.

-- A growing number of employees are volunteering as sponsors in Group foundation initiatives to promote the social, professional and economic integration of vulnerable people: 462 in 2017, 367 in 2016 and 277 in 2012.
+- In 2017, 462 employees sponsored initiatives organised by foundations to facilitate social, professional and economic insertion of vulnerable people, up from 367 in 2016 and 277 in 2012.

 The Group aims to continue to develop skills sponsorship, by expanding the activity internationally and fostering its employees’ civic engagement.